pruthvikp/LEETCODE_PYTHON/README.md

 - Problems are organized by type (e.g., Arrays, Strings, Dynamic Programming) in separate folders.
 - Navigate through the folders to find the problem you're interested in.
 - Each problem is contained within a single file, named in the format `ProblemNumber_ProblemName.py` (e.g., `001_TwoSum.py`, `002_AddTwoNumbers.py`).
 - Open the file to view the problem description and solution.
+Additionally, the approach is documented along with the solution.
+(Look for comments or sections in the code that explain the thought process, algorithm, and any key considerations.)

 ## Contributing